AlokDebnath/alokdebnath.github.io/about.md

 intelligence we create to study abstractions such as "the mind" and "consciousness" in a way that we can not yet access.

+You can find my [CV here](assets/pdfs/Debnath_CV.pdf) and I would love to have a conversation with you if you are interested in anything that I am working on.

 ## Current Projects

 I am currenly involved in the following projects:

-- Empathy in Dialogue Systems
+- Evaluating Empathetic Engagement in Conversational Agents (NLP, HCI, Affective Computing, Cognitive Science)
-- Context Representation in User Modeling
+- Context Representation in User Modeling (User Modeling, Personalization, Adaptive Computing)

-### Empathy in Dialogue Systems
+### Evaluating Empathetic Engagement in Conversational Agents

 Empathy is a complex idea in cognitive and behavioural psychology, which has been notoriously hard to define for humans.
 However, if we assume that emotion